 Transfer students have ample time to complete their Moderation.
 (Watch this video for more on the Moderation process.)
 You will work closely with your faculty adviser to create a program of study that makes sense for you.

 Please arrive as early as possible if you plan to move into a residence hall.

 Arrival Day begins with check-in at the Gabrielle H. Reem and Herbert J. Kayden Center for Science and Computation (RKC).
-You will receive a packet that contains an orientation schedule, a copy of the current course list, information about your post office box, and brochures on campus offices and services.
+You will receive a packet that contains an orientation schedule, a copy of the current course list, and a tote bag full of gifts from the Bard Office of Sustainability.
 If you plan to reside on campus, you’ll also receive keys to your residence hall and room.
 Representatives from Health Services, the Office of Student Accounts, Financial Aid, Office of Residence Life, Safety and Security, and Office of Student Affairs will be on hand to welcome you.
 We offer families a campus tour that begins at noon.

 Meet the Dean of Transfer Students